Nicolas-Schmidt/partiesAL/README.md

 information about political parties in each year of the congress for these countries.

-The second dataset, referred to as **`parties`**, serves as an aggregate of the aforementioned data, consolidating it into a country-year unit.
+The second dataset, referred to as **`parties2`**, serves as an aggregate of the aforementioned data, consolidating it into a country-year unit.
 In addition to the party-specific data, this second database includes a diverse range of systemic variables.
 These variables offer valuable insights into the political landscape, such as the effective number of parties in each chamber of the congress.

 There are two methods available for accessing the data.
 The first option involves installing the R package, `partiesAL`, which can be done by